croupiers/croupier-rb/RUNNING_TESTS.md

     * triangle
     * vcd

-The test script will try to intall all dependencies if they are not found in your R installation.
+The test script will try to install all dependencies if they are not found in your R installation.
 You can run the test/testsuite.R file:

 Using Rscript: